-On 9 September Ammiraglio di Squadra Alberto da Zara put to sea from Taranto with the battleships Andrea Doria and Caio Duilio, light cruisers Luigi Cadorna and Pompeo Magno and destroyer Nicoloso da Recco, and these warships reached Malta on 10 September escorted by the battleship King George V. In addition, the battleship Giulio Cesare, aircraft depot ship Miraglia, destroyer Augusto Riboty, and torpedo boat Sagittario reached Malta from a number of ports in the Adriatic Sea.
+On 9 September Ammiraglio di Squadra Alberto da Zara put to sea from Taranto with the battleships Andrea Doria and Caio Duilio, the light cruisers Luigi Cadorna and Pompeo Magno and the destroyer Nicoloso da Recco, and these warships reached Malta on 10 September escorted by the battleship King George V. In addition, the battleship Giulio Cesare, the aircraft depot ship Miraglia, the destroyer Augusto Riboty and the torpedo boat Sagittario reached Malta from a number of ports in the Adriatic Sea.

 The 33 serviceable Italian submarines, either concentrated off Salerno in expectation of tackling the 'Avalanche' landings or in Italian harbours, all succeeded in reaching Allied harbours.
 Moreover, by 12 September a total of 11 torpedo boats, eight corvettes and a number of smaller craft had reached Palermo in Allied-held Sicily from harbours in the Tyrrhenian Sea.